1984–1985 United Kingdom miners' strike: Debate over a national ballot

 On 19 April 1984 a Special National Delegate Conference was held where there was a vote on whether to hold a national ballot or not.
 The NUM delegates voted 69–54 not to have a national ballot, a position argued for by Arthur Scargill.
 Scargill states: "Our special conference was held on 19 April.
 McGahey, Heathfield and I were aware from feedback that a slight majority of areas favoured the demand for a national strike ballot; therefore, we were expecting and had prepared for that course of action with posters, ballot papers and leaflets.
 A major campaign was ready to go for a "Yes" vote in a national strike ballot."
 McGahey said: "We shall not be constitutionalised out of a strike...Area by area will decide and there will be a domino effect".

 Without a national ballot, most miners in Nottinghamshire, Leicestershire, South Derbyshire, North Wales and the West Midlands kept on working during the strike, along with a sizeable minority in Lancashire.
+The NUM's clerical branch, the Colliery Officials and Staff Association, also saw a large number of working members.
 The police provided protection for working miners from aggressive picketing.